apigee/apigee-edge-drupal/tests/modules/apigee_mock_api_client/README.md

 This module allows you to test apigee_edge functionality without making external API calls, by providing response templates that can be queued up or matched in a mock Guzzle client stack handler.

-**Note:** This module should not installed on a standard drupal site, it should only be enabled during testing.
+**Note:** This module should not be installed on a standard Drupal site, it should only be enabled during testing.

 ### Requirements